kirkbowe/lottery-number-generator/README.md

 ## Features

-- Generate a set of random numbers for the UK National Lottery
+- Generate a set of random numbers for various lotteries
 - Customize the number of balls and the highest number
 - Option to fetch and display recent matches from the last 180 days
 - Share the generated numbers as an image on social media
 - Responsive design for various screen sizes
+- Easily add new lotteries by updating a JSON configuration file

 ## Technologies Used